-The History + Theory curriculum at SCI-Arc provides a rigorous immersion into the history, theory, and criticism of architecture to equip students with the skills necessary to become leaders in the production of architectural discourse within a global context.
+The History + Theory curriculum at SCI-Arc provides an immersion into the history, theory, and criticism of architecture to equip students with the skills necessary to become leaders in the production of architectural discourse within a global context.

 History + Theory